Morphlng/foolrenderer_Cpp/README.md

 ![teaser image](docs/teaser.gif)

+## About this repo

+This is a C++17 version port of the C99 software renderer project **foolrenderer**.
+The idea is to take full advantage of the conveniences C++ offers, such as RAII, OOP style struct accessing, much more flexible api (based on templates and containers).

+The work is still a WIP (in terms of completely rewrite the code to C++ style), but it can already compile and render correctly.

+I'm working on Windows with VS2022, so currently I'm only providing you with the .SLN solution, CMAKE version will come soon.

+## About foolrenderer

 **foolrenderer** is a tiny software renderer implemented from scratch without the use of graphics API, used to understand how GPUs work.
 The primary goal for foolrenderer is to demonstrate some real-time rendering techniques for video